farhan-absar/code_3000/security.md

     - Can see all the other students that forked the original git repo
     - Privacy concerns

-#Steps taken to secure the repo:
+#Steps taken to secure the repo
 - No secrets stored
 - No private credentials stored
 - .gitignore used to prevent committing wrong files